Kunj Behari Lal Butail

 Kunj Behari Lal Butail (or KBL Butail, Hindi: कुंज बेहारी लाल बुटेल; 2 April 1933 – 15 September 2006) was an Indian National Congress leader, and a leading tea grower from Palampur, Kangra, Himachal Pradesh.

 Personal life

 Butail was born on 2 April 1933 in Palampur, Kangra district.
 He was married to Sudesh Butail and they have one son and three daughters.
-His grandson, Gokul Butail is a Joint Secretary of Indian National Congress and an entrepreneur.
+His grandson, Gokul Butail is Principal Advisor to Chief Minister, HP and also Joint Secretary of Indian National Congress.

 Political life

 He represented the constituency of Palampur three times in the state assembly from 1966 to 1980.
 He was also the first President of the Pradesh Congress Committee, when the state was formed.

 Butail was regarded as one of the masterminds in the state congress who gave new dimensions to the development of district Kangra.
 He was regarded as one of the arch rivals of his own Chief Minister Yashwant Singh Parmar whom he accused of discrimination for the merged areas of state.
 He was offered Cabinet rank by Dr. Parmar but he refused to accept it.
 Butail was also said to have cordial relations with the central leaders of the INC like Indira Gandhi.